-I have something showing on my credit report called derogatory.
+I have something showing on my credit report called "derogatory."
 Can you please explain to me what that means?

+Your payment history is the most important factor in your credit scores, so even a single late payment can hurt your scores.
+However, a seriously delinquent or derogatory account, such as a charge off or collection account, will be harder to recover from than just one or two missed payments.
 While some lenders still may be willing to extend credit to someone with derogatory items on their report, they may do so with less than favorable terms, such as higher interest rates or fees.

 Thanks for asking.